Little River Baptist Church – Jenkinsville, South Carolina

 Renamed Little River Baptist, the present church was built in 1845 near the site of the original meeting house.
 It was dedicated by Reverend James C. Furman, president of Furman University and son of Reverend Richard Furman, the Baptist minister who helped establish the university in 1826.
 The church closed after the turn of the twentieth century but reopened in 1950.

-Little River Baptist Church is listed in the National Register, which adds the following:
+Little River Baptist Church is listed in the National Register:

 The Little River Baptist Church is significant for its architecture and as one of the older Baptist churches in the South Carolina upcountry.
 Built ca. 1845, the church is an excellent adaptation of the meeting house plan church mixed with popular styles of the period.
 The church is a rectangular clapboard structure of Greek Revival design with Gothic Revival details in the front facade.
 The front gabled roof is supported by four octagonal columns on a raised platform.
 Two front doors open off of the wide portico.
 A lancet arch with tracery of wood and glass tops each door with a central keystone.
 In the center of the pediment is a semi-elliptical louvered vent.

 The church was apparently constructed by a local craftsman and has many original interior features such as straight-back wooden pews, flooring, and a balcony around three sides resting on columns.
 There is also hand-carved woodwork including a ceiling rosette from which hangs the original brass chandelier with glass hurricane shades and prisms.
 In the early 1950s a wing was added to provide Sunday School rooms and kitchen facilities.

 Address: 343 Little River Church Road, Jenkinsville, SC 29065

 Little River Baptist Church Add Info and More Photos